r-koch/ddal-docs/DDAL_Admin_Answers.md

 ## Event Organizer Questions

-### Can we make adjustments to the AL logo for our Discord Server, etc?
+### Can we make adjustments to the AL logo?

-We would prefer that you do not.
-The AL logo is a Wizards trade mark, is not covered under their Fan Content/Fair Use policy, [and] Wizards material may not be altered. https://dnd.wizards.com/resources/fan-site-kit
+The AL logo is a Wizards trade mark, is not covered under their Fan Content/Fair Use policy, [and] may not be altered. https://dnd.wizards.com/resources/fan-site-kit

-### How do I get the Adventurers League **Trading Post and free epic** adventures for my upcoming event?
+### How do I get the **Trading Post and free epic** adventures for my upcoming event?

-Event organizers refer to the D&D Adventurers League Organizer's Guide https://dnd.wizards.com/adventurers-league/dm-info.
+Refer to the Organizer's Guide https://dnd.wizards.com/adventurers-league/dm-info.
 For official support, submit your request at the "Customer Support Portal" link in the Organizer's Guide (http://bit.ly/ddal_request) 3 months in advance (no later than 2 months).

 ### What **epics** are available?